-- 4.1.9 He also noted that GNS Science had produced a 'quantification of the likelihood' that different building types would receive 60% to 100% damage in earthquakes of different magnitudes for the Ministry's20 2012 cost benefit analysis of seismic strengthening rules. - 4.1.10 In summary, the applicant submitted that the authority's exercise of powers under section 124 of the Act must be reversed as its adopted EQPB policy did not correctly apply the section 122 definition of an earthquake-prone building and therefore the authority could not be satisfied the building was earthquake prone.
-In addition he said there was evidence that buildings, including this one, classified as earthquake prone had survived collapse under conditions similar to, or exceeding, the moderate earthquake threshold as defined in legislation.
+- The applicant said the subject building was a type 3 building 17 and that in either a 4.1.9 MM 6 or MM 7 earthquake it would be a long way from generating collapsing or structural damage. - He also noted that GNS Science had produced a 'quantification of the likelihood' 4.1.10 that different building types would receive 60% to 100% damage in earthquakes of different magnitudes for the Ministry's 18 2012 cost-benefit analysis of seismic strengthening rules.
+From this information, and assuming that the relevant MM rating for generating collapse was 7 ('very strong') and that the subject building being equivalent to a medium rise 'defective' reinforced concrete building in the scale descriptions (which he said was a very conservative assumption to account for the building's early construction).
+From his calculations 19 he concluded that there was a 1:40,00020 chance that the subject building would receive 60% to 100% damage in an MM 7 earthquake event. - 4.1.11 In summary, the applicant submitted that the authority's exercise of powers under section 124 of the Act must be reversed as its adopted EQPB policy did not correctly apply the section 122 definition of an earthquake-prone building and therefore the authority could not be satisfied the building was earthquake prone.
+In addition he said there was evidence that buildings, including this one, classified as earthquake prone had survived collapse under conditions similar to, or exceeding, the moderate earthquake threshold as defined in the legislation.